Ne0Lux-C1Ph3r/WRITE-UP/InnoCTF 2019/Web/index.md

 That's why you need to study history http://188.130.155.66:1111/HlPTFdUftMmSJKUkZwIJrjyAgDeoAVPd

-For this task, I see the word history and I think to test .git. http://188.130.155.66:1111/HlPTFdUftMmSJKUkZwIJrjyAgDeoAVPd/.git
+For this task, I see the word history and the title and I think to test .git. http://188.130.155.66:1111/HlPTFdUftMmSJKUkZwIJrjyAgDeoAVPd/.git

 Index of /HlPTFdUftMmSJKUkZwIJrjyAgDeoAVPd/.git